You’ve got survey results! It’s exciting. It’s empowering. It’s…a little overwhelming.

 But don’t fret—students were happy with your conference, so you know that your entire event wasn’t awful.
 Filtering your results by different demographic groups helps you gain perspective—and turn your data into valuable, actionable results.

-Now that you know that writing an effective analysis plan involves starting with top-of-the-line results, organising your survey questions, and figuring out how you want to segment your survey population into subgroups, you’re ready to start analysing the data!
+Now that you know that writing an effective analysis plan involves starting with topline results, organizing your survey questions, and figuring out how you want to segment your survey population into subgroups, you’re ready to start analyzing the data!